infinispan/infinispan/integrationtests/elasticsearch-indexmanager-it/README-tests.txt

-Tests require a running elasticsearch instance, which is started and stopped by maven.
+Tests require a running Elasticsearch instance, which is downloaded, started and stopped automatically by Maven plugins.

-To manually start Elasticsearch and thus run tests from the IDE, run `mvn elasticsearch:run`

-or alternatively the ./start-elastic.sh script that uses docker.
+To manually start Elasticsearch and thus run tests from the IDE, run the ./start-elastic.sh script that uses docker.

+Alternatively, after having built it at least once via Maven, you can launch the downloaded version from
+ > cd target/elasticsearch0/bin
+ > ./elasticsearch